-The discount rate used to measure the total pension liability was 7.10% for CalSTRS and 7.15% for CalPERS.
+The discount rate used to measure the total pension liability was 7.10% for CalSTRS and 6.90% for CalPERS.
 The projection of cash flows used to determine the discount rates assumed the contributions from the plan members, employers, and state contributing agencies (where applicable) will be made at statutory contribution rates.
 To determine whether the District bond rate should be used in the calculation of a discount rate for each plan, CalSTRS and CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
 Therefore, the current discount rates are adequate, and the use of the discount bond rate calculations is not necessary for either plan.
 The stress test results are presented in detailed reports that can be obtained from CalPERS and CalSTRS respective websites.

 The CalPERS discount rate was increased from 7.50% to 7.65% at measurement date June 30, 2015 (Fiscal year June 30, 2016) to correct for an adjustment to exclude administrative expenses.
 Subsequently CalPERS discount rate was decreased from 7.65% to 7.15% at measurement date June 30, 2017 (Fiscal year June 30, 2018) to adjust for changes resulting from actuarially determined amounts.
+Finally, the CalPERS discount rate was decreased from 7.15% to 6.90% at measurement date June 30, 2022 (fiscal year June 30, 2023) resulting from a new actuarial experience study completed.